 Figure 10b.
 Proportion of transfer of one (SET) or two (DET) embryos.
 Freeze cycles.
-Autologous gametes.
+Own gametes.

 Figure 10c.
 Proportion of SET/DET per embryo transfer and age group.
 Fresh IVF.
-Autologous gametes.
+Own gametes.

-Incidence of multiple pregnancies as a result of IVF-treatments in 2018
+Incidence of multiple births as a result of IVF-treatments in 2020

-There has been a dramatic decline in multiple pregnancies in Sweden in the last twenty years due to the one-embryo-transfer policy being introduced and broadly adopted.
+There has been a dramatic decline in multiple births in Sweden in the last twenty years due to the one-embryo-transfer policy being introduced and broadly adopted.
 Despite only one embryo now being transferred at a time, the total delivery rate has remained stable or increased.
-The increased delivery rate is particularly apparent for IVF with freeze cycles and is associated with modified embryo culture and freezing methods.
+The increased delivery rate is particularly apparent for IVF with freeze cycles and is associated with modified embryo culture and cryopreservation methods.

-The multiple pregnancy rate as a result of IVF in Sweden is among the lowest in the world.
-Several other countries still have multiple pregnancy rates at 25%-30%.
-The multiple pregnancy rate for spontaneous conception is about 1%.
+The multiple birth rate in Sweden as a result of IVF is among the lowest in the world.
+Several other countries still have multiple birthrates at 25%-30%.